Meghna-00741/Ambitionboxscraper/README.md

 python ambnbox6.py
 ```

-3. The script will extract reviews and save them in `UPS_reviews.csv`.
+3. The script will extract reviews and save them in `conpany_reviews.csv`.

 ## Configuration